ibaiimaz/TomatTeam_react/README.md

 # Tomatteam

-A team Pomodoro web app.
+A web app for team Pomodoroes.
 Based on an idea from The Meleeton2017

 ## History